Hyperparameter selection for Discrete Mumford-Shah: Performance assessment

 \subsection{SURE for D-MS}

-We first illustrate in Fig. \ref{fig:sure_grids} the asymptotic unbiasedness of the standard and averaged SURE (respectively Eq.~\eqref{eq:sure_thm} and Eq.~\eqref{eq:unbavsure}) on the example $\boldsymbol{z}$ displayed in Fig.~\ref{fig:geometries} (top-c) with noise level $\sigma = 0.05$.
+We first illustrate in Fig. \ref{fig:sure_grids} the asymptotic unbiasedness of the standard and averaged SURE on the example $\boldsymbol{z}$ displayed in Fig.~\ref{fig:denoisedgeometries} (top-middle) with noise level $\sigma = 0.05$.
 To better locate and compare the minima, three level sets of SURE are displayed by the \textsc{Matlab} function \emph{contour}.

 Even though the overall shape of the standard SURE maps are similar to the quadratic error profile, Fig.~\ref{fig:sure_grids}(a-c) shows that the location of the minimum varies significantly with the Monte Carlo vector $\boldsymbol{\delta}^{(r)}$.
-Averaged SURE also well reproduces the quadratic error map while being more robust to achieve the minimum (cf. Fig.~\ref{fig:bfgs}).
+Averaged SURE also well reproduces the quadratic error map while being more robust to achieve the minimum (cf. Fig.~\ref{fig:sure_grids}(d)).